 TOWN OF CARRBORO COMPREHENSIVE RECREATION MASTER PLAN UPDATE RECREATION PARTICIPATION AND PREFERENCE SURVEY parks of few mit by lett placing Centur If you and rec nutes f ting us it in t y Cente would li Carrboro Recreation and Parks Depa reational opportunities.
 TO DO SO, rom your busy schedule and help us in know what you think!
 When you are he box at this open house, OR you d er, no later than 5:00 pm on Wednesd ike us to notify you of the survey resu or call 9: WE NE aprove you e finished an drop ay April 2 ults and/o ED YOUR ur parks, r d, please it off at 7,2005.
 HELP and recreation, or return your the Recreat INPUT!
 Please take a and leisure opportunities survey immediately by ion and Parks Office in U FOR YOUR INPUT!
-1) Your A Age: (Please circle one): 5-17 18-30 31- 45 4 6-54 55 5+ 2) Sex: 1 M ~ F ~ 3) indicate the number of individuals in 5-910-1415-1920- 4) ou currently a resident of Carrboro? ong have you been a resident of Carrb 10 ~ - 5) you (or members of your household) us ways) or programs within Carrboro?
-Yl - 6) use Carrboro Recreation and Parks Pr ar about them? rograms a nd/or faci lities (includ ling greenways), how did 7) parks, recreation or other leisure fo oro and approximately how often do yo members o f your household used in a.
+1) Your A Age: (Please circle one): 5-17 18-30 31- 45 4 6-54 55 5+ 2) Sex: 1 M ~ F ~ 3) indicate the number of individuals in 5-910-1415-1920- 4) ou currently a resident of Carrboro? ong have you been a resident of Carrb 10 ~ - 5) Have you (or members of your household) used Recreation and Parks facilities (including greenways) or programs within Carrboro?
+YES \sim NO \sim If so, which programs?
+6) If you use Carrboro Recreation and Parks Programs and/or facilities (including greenways), how did you hear about them?
+7) parks, recreation or other leisure fo oro and approximately how often do yo members o f your household used in a.
 Anderson Community Park Daily Weekly Monthly Yearly b.
 Baldwin Park Daily Weekly Monthly Yearly C. Brewer's Lane Mini-Park Daily Weekly Monthly Yearly d.
 Carrboro Elementary School Park Daily Weekly Monthly Yearly e.
 Century Center Daily Weekly Monthly Yearly f.
 Simpson Street Mini-Park Daily Weekly Monthly Yearly 9.
 Smith Soccer fields Daily Weekly Monthly Yearly h.
 Town Commons Play Area Daily Weekly Monthly Yearly i.
 Wilson Park Daily Weekly Monthly Yearly j.
 Adams Tract Daily 200 Monthly Yearly k.
 Bolin Creek Greenway Daily Weekly Monthly Yearly L. Morgan Creek Greenway Daily Weekly Monthly Yearly is the closest park or facility to your